scania/corporate-ui/README.md

 	<li>Push your code for review and then enjoy the limelight once your component is merged and released!</li>
 </ul>

 <p>Do you want to have an introduction to Web Component development at Scania?
-Please throw an e-mail at [the Corporate UI Librarians] (mailto:corporate-ui@scania.com).</p>
+Please throw an e-mail at <a href="mailto:corporate-ui@scania.com">the Corporate UI Librarians</a>.</p>

 <p>Full Corporate UI documentation <a href="https://www.scania.com/ux-library">available here</a>.</p>